NextCenturyCorporation/MCS/machine_common_sense/API.md

     because you are not holding it.

-    * *”NOT_INTERACTABLE”* – If the object corresponding to the “objectDirection” or “receptacleObjectImageCoords” vector is not an interactable object.
+    * *”NOT_INTERACTABLE”* – If the object corresponding to the “objectImageCoords” or “receptacleObjectImageCoords” vector is not an interactable object.